aaryaamoharir/OS_Project2/devlog.md

  ## **04-13-2025 5:38PM Ending Session**
 I tested the code on CS1 and it's working perfectly.
 I'll check the code one last time before submitting but everything seems to be good.
 I ran into some threading issues which I fixed using a timeout command (would've saved me a lot of time if I'd just done that sooner haha) and I also fixed some output issues it had.
+I added a teller variable to keep track of the amount of tellers just incase teller 3 wasn't the last one to open